 Provide class materials in formats that are accessible for you, such as large print, braille, electronic documents or even audio.

 Ensure the school environment considers your vision impairment, for example adapting lighting, reducing glare from windows, or having clear pathways.
+Learn how professionals can create inclusive education environments in our four step guide.

 Ensure you are supported to navigate your way around school independently; this could include being taught routes to and from classes and adjustments being made to the school environment such as tactile marking on steps, braille notation on signs and doors.
+Find out more in Step Four: Understand How to Get Around School.

 Ensuring you can take exams and assessments in a way that is accessible to you.
 This may include having exam papers in an accessible format, having someone to read questions and write your answers, providing extra time and a suitable environment to sit the exam.